huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 ## Connection Handling

 [@?RFC7766] provides updated
-guidance on DNS over TCP much of which is applicable to DNS over QUIC.
-This section attempts to specify how those considerations apply to DNS over QUIC.
+guidance on DNS/TCP much of which is applicable to DNS/QUIC.
+This section attempts to specify how those considerations apply to DNS/QUIC.

 ### Connection Reuse